-Title of each class of securities to be registered Proposed maximum aggregate offering price (2)(3) Amount of registration fee (4) Class A ordinary shares, par value US\$0.00002 per share (1) US\$1.000.000.000 US\$129.800
+Title of each class of securities to be registered Amount to Be Registered (2)(3) Proposed Maximum Offering Price Per Share (3) Proposed maximum aggregate offering price (2)(3) Amount of registration fee (4) Class A ordinary shares, par value US\$0.00002 per share (1) 365,700,000 US\$6.33 US\$2,314,881,000 US\$300,472

-- (1) American depositary shares issuable upon deposit of class A ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-).
-Each American depositary share represents class A ordinary shares. - (2) Includes class A ordinary shares that are issuable upon the exercise of the underwriters' option to purchase additional ADSs.
+- (1) American depositary shares issuable upon deposit of class A ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-241533).
+Each American depositary share represents three class A ordinary shares. - (2) Includes class A ordinary shares that are issuable upon the exercise of the underwriters' option to purchase additional ADSs.
 Also includes class A ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
-These class A ordinary shares are not being registered for the purpose of sales outside the United States - (3) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933. - (4) Previously paid.
+These class A ordinary shares are not being registered for the purpose of sales outside the United States. - (3) Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(a) under the Securities Act of 1933. - (4) Previously paid.